 The wild card, Mitole, is listed as a +400 second choice in the Sprint, but this horse is a candidate for the Dirt Mile or Classic.

 Bricks and Mortar (+700 in the Turf) has been a win-machine and may offer value at this price despite the usual challenge an American-based runner faces in this race will tackling a talented cast of Euros, including reigning champ Enable (+350), and Crystal Ocean (+800).

-Monomoy Girl (+400) is the listed favorite in the Distaff despite suffering some minor injuries and an illness that have kept the superstar sidelined since winning the 2018 Distaff in November.
+Monomoy Girl (+400) is the listed favourite in the Distaff despite suffering some minor injuries and an illness that has kept the superstar sidelined since winning the 2018 Distaff in November.
 Bettors will want to closely follow her summer/fall schedule as she should make a start or two at Saratoga.
 As things stand now, she'd be a play-against for me.

 The Filly & Mare Turf looks wide-open, but Rushing Fall at +800 looks like a good prospect at this juncture.

 See below the top sportsbooks where you can wager online and choose the best one for you:

 While future betting is an excellent way to roll, there are certainly a plethora of ways to get involved in the Breeders' Cup.
 If you simply prefer the security of waiting until race day to wager, there's certainly nothing wrong with that approach.